 Combine your passion for the great outdoors with high-level leadership and management skills on this innovative degree.

-- Develop your skills in all aspects of outdoor leadership, outdoor adventure and centre management
+- Boost your skills in all aspects of outdoor leadership, outdoor adventure and centre management

 - Learn at our specialist Outdoor Leadership Centre on the edge of the Peak District National Park